GeorgeHop/react-native-country-codes-picker/README.md

 ## Coming soon :muscle: :pray:

-1. Custom list item rendering.
-2. Custom search input rendering.
+1. Custom search input rendering.
-3. Picker types (modal, input).
+2. Picker types (modal, input).
 If you need input with search.
-4. Docs update/improve for the best user experience.
+3. Docs update/improve for the best user experience.
-5. TS Declarations.
+4. TS Declarations.
-6. Animation improvements.
+5. Animation improvements.

 If you have something interesting !
 Just write to us :)